ckreutz/crisscrossed-blog/_posts/2012-02-23-knowledge-management-in-decline-and-the-prove-of-data.markdown

 date: 2012-02-23 14:30:59
 layout: post
 slug: knowledge-management-in-decline-and-the-prove-of-data
-title: 'Knowledge management in decline and the prove of data  '
+title: 'Knowledge management in decline and the prove of data'
 lang: en
 categories:
 - knowledge management